AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 ## 13. Command line interface (CLI)

 13.1.
-Magento 2 [CLI Command Naming Guidelines] MUST be followed.
+Magento 2 [CLI command naming guidelines](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/cli-cmds/cli-naming-guidelines.html) MUST be followed.

 13.2.
 A CLI command MUST be created for any functionality intended to be used by a system integrator/system administrator/developer (for example: change indexer mode, generate a configuration file, etc.).